DSchau/blog/src/pages/07-17-2017-getting-started-with-gatsby/index.md

 };
 ```

 Whew!
 Seems like a lot of set up, but collectively these plugins are going to super charge Gatsby, and give us an incredibly powerful (yet relatively simple!) development environment.
 We have one more set up step and it's an easy one.
-We're simply going to create a markdown file that will contain the content of our first blog post.
+We're simply going to create a Markdown file that will contain the content of our first blog post.
 Let's get to it.

-## Writing our first markdown blog post
+## Writing our first Markdown blog post

 The `gatsby-source-filesystem` plugin we configured earlier expects our content to be in `src/pages`, so that's exactly where we'll put it!

-gatsby is not at all prescriptive in naming conventions, but a typical practice for blog posts is to name the folder something like `MM-DD-YYYY-title`, e.g. `07-12-2017-hello-world`.
+Gatsby is not at all prescriptive in naming conventions, but a typical practice for blog posts is to name the folder something like `MM-DD-YYYY-title`, e.g. `07-12-2017-hello-world`.
 Let's do just that, and create the folder `src/pages/07-12-2017-getting-started`, and place an `index.md` inside!

-The content of this markdown file will be our blog post, authored in markdown (of course!).
+The content of this Markdown file will be our blog post, authored in Markdown (of course!).
 Here's what it'll look like:

 ```markdown
 ---